LF-digitala-kanaler/LFDS/content/components/web/forms/dropdown.md

       it technically complex and your developer friends need to code the dropdown in a somewhat different manner than they are used to.
     name: Design
+  - content: >-
+      ## Så skriver vi

+      **Label:** Välj x (Till exempel Välj belopp)

+      **Förvald text i dropdown:** Välj

+      A short secondary text can be added to help the user make their choice (this should primarily be used to show price for different options).
+This text is in a smaller typeface and grey.
+See picture below for an example:
+    name: Copy
 ---